aadarshgupta1412/NEUROHACK2022_Dementia/README.md

 File 'Multiclass-Prediction-Model-LASI-DAD' contains the entire pipeline for Machine Learning prediction model for classifying 5 CDR scores.
 This includes data preprocessing and cleaning, data visualisation and transformation using T-SNE, PCA, Histogram, training PCA+SVM based multiclass model, and detailed evaluation of this model.
 Average accuracy of CDR prediction on unseen testing data using this model is 95.72%
 **Author: Maitreyee Wairagkar**

+## 2. NN Model for using (sub)feature set to predict dementia onset

+Implementation of 2 layer model done in Pytorch.
+Data input and vectorisation needs completing.
+**Author: Jordan Moore**